ZWhitey/Steam-Auto-Queue/readme.md

 # Steam Auto Queue

-This script can help you finish Steam Discovery Queue automatically.
+This script can help you finish Steam events automatically.

+# What's new in v2

+* Plugins support
+I used to create a new scripts to every new event, until I found steam reuse event every year, you only need to change some parameter to finish new event, so I decide to rewrite my scripts to plugins and use config file to give parameter.

+# Plugins & Support Event
+1. autocard
+    * discovery queue in summer / winter sales

 # Tested Event
+1. autocard
-1. Winter sales 2019
+    * Winter sales 2019
-2. Summer sales 2020
+    * Summer sales 2020
-3. Winter sales 2020
+    * Winter sales 2020
-4. Summer sales 2021
+    * Summer sales 2021
-5. Winter sales 2021
+    * Winter sales 2021

 # Installation